Superforms, supercurrents and convex geometry: Valuations on convex bodies.

 We next discuss which valuations that lie in the image of $\F$, i. e. are defined by strongly homogeneous currents.
-We start from a fundamental theorem by Alesker, see \cite{2Alesker}.
-According to the definition of Alesker a translation invariant continuous valuation, $\theta$ is {\it smooth} if the map
+We will use a fundamental theorem by Alesker, see \cite{2Alesker}, and start with the following definition..